kevinchatham/setup.sh/readme.md

-# Ubuntu Setup
+# Development Environment Setup

-This repository automates the setup of my Ubuntu Server / WSL dev environment on using Zsh.
+This repository automates the setup of my Debian based devleopment environment.
 It installs all necessary dependencies and software packages, including Zsh plugins and command-line tools like Git, Nvim config and theme, NVM, PowerShell, .NET, Fira Code, Zsh config and theme, Terraform, AZ CLI, etc.

-There are scripts for backing up and restoring configuration files, allowing for east migration of development environment when configuring a new system.
+To pair with the primary setup script there are additional scripts for backing up and restoring configuration files.

 ## Quick Start